 Stefano Mula is Associate Professor of Italian at Middlebury College, VT.
-He has a PhD in Comparative Literature from the University of Cagliari, Italy and has previously taught at the University of Chicago, at the Northwestern University and at the University of Cagliari, Italy, as Visiting Professor in the Humanities.
+He has a PhD in Comparative Literature from the University of Cagliari, Italy, and a Master in Histoire et Civilization from the EHESS in Paris, France.
+Before joining the Middlebury faculty he taught at the University of Chicago and at Northwestern University, and has been Visiting Professor in the Humanities at the University of Cagliari, Italy, in 2009/2010.
 His research interests are on medieval narrative, and in particular he concentrates on Cistercian exempla, hagiography, and Arthurian literature.

-Stefano is currently finishing the edition of Herbert of Torres’ Liber visionum et miraculorum Clarevallensium in collaboration with Dom Giancarlo Zichi and Graziano Fois and working on a monograph on early Cistercian exempla, tentatively called Between Literature and History: The Medieval Cistercian exemplum (12th -13th C.).
+Stefano is currently finishing the critical edition of Herbert of Torres’ Liber visionum et miraculorum Clarevallensium (Turnhout: Brepols, CCCM 227, forthcoming in 2017) in collaboration with Dom Giancarlo Zichi and Graziano Fois.
+He is also working on a monograph on early Cistercian exempla, tentatively called Between Literature and History: The Medieval Cistercian exemplum (12th -13th C.).

 At Middlebury College Stefano has taught a variety of courses in Italian language and literature at all levels, including “La Divina Commedia di Dante” and surveys of Medieval and Modern Italian Literature.
-He has had the great pleasure to act as Interim Faculty Head for Cook Commons during the Academic year 2011-2012.
-He regularly teaches “Introduction to World Literature” courses, and is the Director of the Comparative Literature Program and of the Linguistics Program.
+He has had the great pleasure to act as Interim Faculty Head for Cook Commons in 2011-2012 and of Brainerd Commons in 2014-2015.
+He regularly teaches “Introduction to World Literature” courses, and has been Director of the Comparative Literature Program and of the Linguistics Program.

 Courses offered in the past four years.

 CMLT0101 - Intro to World Literature

 Introduction to World Literature